SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic HTTP Query.md

 ### General

-The General page displays a table, **HTTP Queries**, where you can **define multiple HTTP queries** and monitorresponsiveness by **measuring max, min and average reply times** as well as the **status code** and **response content** of the remote server response.
+The General page displays a table, **HTTP Queries**, where you can **define multiple HTTP queries** and monitor responsiveness by **measuring max, min and average reply times** as well as the **status code** and **response content** of the remote server response.
 Each line represents an HTTP call that will be executed every time the interval value is checked.

 Note: **if the Interval is Disabled**, the query is **not automatically triggered** but can only be executed using the **Execute** button.